louisleeshinghim/delalomo/README.md

 DE-LA-LO-MO consists of two printed circuit boards (PCBs), a main board and a breakout board.
 Thus, there are two sets of files, each having a schematic, a PCB layout, and a Gerber file.
 The schematics and PCB layout were drawn and can be modified in <a href = "https://easyeda.com"> EasyEDA Standard Version</a>.
 Normally, the existing design of DE-LA-LO-MO can satisfy most user requirements.
 Users can simply send the two Gerber files to the local PCB manufacturer.

-- Main board Gerber file: <a href = "https://github.com/louisleeshinghim/delalomo/blob/main/Fabrication%20files/delalomo_gerber.zip"> Click to download</a> </br>
+- Main board: <a href = "https://github.com/louisleeshinghim/delalomo/blob/main/Fabrication%20files/delalomo_gerber.zip"> Click to download</a> </br>
-- Breakout board Gerber file: <a href = "https://github.com/louisleeshinghim/delalomo/blob/main/Fabrication%20files/delalomo_breakout_gerber.zip"> Click to download</a> </br>
+- Breakout board: <a href = "https://github.com/louisleeshinghim/delalomo/blob/main/Fabrication%20files/delalomo_breakout_gerber.zip"> Click to download</a> </br>

 A Gerber file stores the information for the physical production of PCB and stencil.
 Nearly all PCB manufacturers accept Gerber file.
 Here are the PCB specifications of DE-LA-LO-MO:
 - FR4 material